Other Manuals

 Abuse, Neglect, Dependency, and Termination of Parental Rights Proceedings in North Carolina

 This manual presents and explains the laws, procedures, concepts, and people related to abuse, neglect, dependency, and termination of parental rights proceedings in North Carolina.
 It is designed for district court judges, social services attorneys, parents’ attorneys, and guardian ad litem attorney advocates.
-It replaces the 2017 edition and is available for purchase as a soft-bound book here.
+It includes a detailed chapter on evidence issue that may arise in these proceedings and in criminal cases.
+It is available for purchase as a soft-bound book here.

 Chapter 3, Child Support in North Carolina Trial Judges' Bench Book, District Court, Volume 1, Family Law (2021 ed.)